michaelkourlas/node-js2xmlparser/README.md

 object's `toString` function or, if this function does not exist, the `String` constructor.

-js2xmlparser also has support for the new `Map` and `Set` objects introduced in ECMAScript 2015, treating them as JSON-type objects and arrays respectively.
+js2xmlparser also has support for the `Map` and `Set` objects introduced in ECMAScript 2015, treating them as JSON-type objects and arrays respectively.
 Support for `Map`s is necessary to generate XML with elements in a specific order, since JSON-type objects do not guarantee insertion order. `Map` keys are